RyoMax/drumschool-berlin/README.md

 - [ ] set up an automated email transfer

 **Bugfixes**
-- [ ] the content height on the Unterricht pages should be similar to the devices
+- [X] the content height on the Unterricht pages should be similar to the devices
-- [ ] the slash height on the same pages should be adjusted in the same way
+- [X] the slash height on the same pages should be adjusted in the same way
+- [ ] overlapping on section on Unterricht pages

 ## **SEO related tasks**